White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners will meet Luis Robert and the Chicago White Sox on Tuesday at Guaranteed Rate Field, at 8:10 PM ET.
+J.P.
+Crawford and the Seattle Mariners will meet Andrew Vaughn and the Chicago White Sox on Wednesday at Guaranteed Rate Field, at 2:10 PM ET.

-Oddsmakers list the Mariners as -155 moneyline favorites, while giving the underdog White Sox +125 moneyline odds to win.
-The total is 8.5 runs for this game.
+The favored Mariners have -210 moneyline odds to win against the underdog White Sox, who are listed at +170.
+A 9.5-run over/under is listed for the contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.